The Wonderful World Of E.P.E. Memorabilia (1957-61)

 Lipstick | 1956

-The Elvis Presley Lipstick was available in 6 different colors, and they actually came up with some nice names for these, the most interesting is Running Wild Pink since at that stage Running Wild was the title for Elvis’ upcoming new movie (which eventually became Loving You).
-Ed Sullivan also referred to this movie as Running Wild during Elvis’ final appearance on the show.
+The Elvis Presley Lipstick was available in 6 different colors, of which Running Wild Pink is the rarest variation.
+Running Wild was the title for Elvis’ upcoming new movie (which eventually became Loving You).

 Below we see one of these lipsticks is full detail.